Orphans (Lyle Kessler play): Critical reception

-Genre

-Lyle Kessler's Orphans, among many of his other pieces of literature, has been praised as a hybrid of 20th century realism, Pinter-esque absurdism, and Shakespearean tragedy, but in many ways it aligns itself better with the literary tradition of Magical Realism, a more prevalent genre in Latin American countries than in the North American theatre.
-The way Orphans can move from a hyper realistic state into a parable while still maintaining its emotional pull and deeply felt sense of reality goes well with what magical realism is understood to be—magical elements blended into a realistic atmosphere in order to access a deeper understanding of reality.

-The American theatrical tradition tends not to embrace these perceived contradictions as readily.
-An expressionistic play is expected to be cerebral and conceptual, not visceral.
-A realistic play is expected to maintain the same logic that one sees in the outside world.
-But, like Franz Kafka, Kessler grasps for a reality that is felt within us but doesn't always obey the logic outside of its own prescribed universe.

 Direction

 Orphans has been applauded for its lack of dependence on one particular theatrical approach.
 As said by Los Angeles Times critic Scott Collins when reviewing a Deaf West Theatre Company production in 1996, "Whatever the medium, the viewer finds it hard not to be drawn into the emotional journey..."
 This production of Orphans, by the first sign language theater in the western United States, went on to be a Critic's Choice from the Drama-Logue newspaper and Joseph Dean Anderson's performance as Phillip won him a 6th Annual Ticket Holder's Award under the New Discoveries category.

 Further praise for Kessler's ability to create something with such flexibility, while still taking people on its "emotional journey," came from a 2007 production of Orphans at the Penguin Repertory Company in Stony Point, Rockland County, New York.
 The New York Times critic Sylviane Gold called the production a "splendid revival", and wrote: "...it is strange to say about a play that burst into New York from Chicago in 1985 on the strength of the testosterone-fueled acting of the Steppenwolf Theater Company" that it can be directed "with as much attention to the play's heart as to its fist."

-In Japan, Orphans premiered in 1991 by a "Tokyo style" theater group, going on to have a nationwide tour and performing continually in theaters around Japan ever since, including the internationally renowned Kaze Theater Troupe.
-Its success illustrates the play's ability to harmonize with different theatrical variations as well as cultural traditions.
+In Japan, Orphans premiered in 1991 by a "Tokyo style" theater group, going on to have a nationwide tour and performing continually in theaters around Japan ever since, including the Kaze Theater Troupe.

 In Korea, it premiered in 2017.
 Its revival is in 2019, with 3 female actors playing Harold, Treat, and Philip.
 This is to be the first gender free version of Orphans.

-The drama's ability to maintain its inherent emotional pull regardless of its theatrical approach is one of the reasons for its continued success.